 - Ensure that the hard drive is connected properly to the available port on the PS4 console.

 - Make sure that your PS4 is updated.
-An outdated version can cause the hard drive to not work on your PS4.
+An outdated version can cause PS4 not recognizing your seagate external hard drive.

 SCENARIO 1: THE SEAGATE HARD DRIVE IS THE MAIN PROBLEM